ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Accessories

-Naturally, a good touring bike will have lots of extras fitted, from a decent pannier rack through to mudguards and even lights.
+Naturally, a good touring bike will have lots of extras fitted, from a decent pannier rack to mudguards and even lights.

 Again the Cube Kathmandu SL caters for every whim.
 There is a powerful Herrmans H-Black MR8 front headlight and a Herrmans H-Trace rear light.
 These can be easily switched on or off using the display keypad.